 The spotlight is currently shining bright on CBD due to its potential to provide therapeutic benefits without the psychoactive effects of cannabis.
-There are a number of potential benefits that a consumer could potentially experience such as CBD for pain, inflammation, and even anxiety.
-As regulations on the research and study of CBD have relaxed, scientists now have the ability to research the compound and determine its full potential.
+As regulations on the research and study of CBD have relaxed, scientists now have more ability to research the compound and determine its full potential.
 Additional research means additional data that can help target specific conditions.
 We should probably take a look at what we already know about CBD before we get into the world of the unknown.

 This connection between what we have naturally occurring in our bodies and external sources is what makes the potential for the compound so great.
-Instead of having to take ibuprofen for inflammation you could take 500mg CBD gummies for pain management with fewer concerns about side effects.
 What if there are even more uses for CBD products than we realized?
-What if CBD can go beyond pain and anxiety management?
 Maybe CBD could even help us fight certain bugs or infections.
 That’s exactly what a new study is in the process of determining, the potential for CBD as an effective antibiotic.

 A new study finds that CBD, or cannabidiol, is "remarkably effective" at killing bacteria, at least in a test tube, the researchers in the new study said.
 The results showed that CBD had antibiotic effects against a number of so-called Gram-positive bacteria, including types of staph and strep bacteria, as well as strains that had become resistant to other antibiotic drugs.
 Still, the results are very preliminary, and people should absolutely not self-treat infections with CBD at this time, the researchers said.

 It is important to note that the above study regarding CBD as an antibiotic is still in its early stages and should not be considered as a treatment for infection at this time.
 What one can take away from this information is that we are only scratching the surface of what we know about CBD and how it can be used.
-A person using 1000mg CBD tinctures could be using them for any number of reasons from pain relief, to PMS, to anxiety, and the list continues.
+A person using 1000mg CBD tinctures could be using them for any number of reasons.
 With more studies like the one above, the list of uses will continue to grow.
 While there is still a great deal of work that needs to be done with the research, there is a great deal of data that suggests it’s worth trying a CBD product right now.
 If you’re a person with arthritis or maybe you have trouble sleeping or falling asleep, it’s possible a CBD edible could be a solution for you.

 Read more at LiveSciences.com.